eswan18/ethanswan.com/coffee_shops.md

 Ranking local coffee shops has allowed me to pursue two of my favorite hobbies: visiting cafés and complaining about things.

-The following are arranged in alphabetical order.
+The following are arranged from highest- to lowest-rated.
 <br><br>

 <table>